gvishnoi/dotfiles/README.md

-# Gaurav Vishnoi's macOS Development Setup
+# Setting Up a New Mac Machine | macOS Development Setup

-This repository contains my **macOS development environment configuration** — including shell setup, programming language managers, databases, cloud SDKs, IDE settings, and data science tools — all tracked in version control for a **tidy, reproducible setup**.
+This repository contains my **complete macOS development environment configuration** — including shell setup, language managers, databases, cloud SDKs, IDE settings, and data science tools — all tracked in version control for a **tidy, reproducible, and automated setup**.

----
+It is designed so that with **one command**, a fresh Mac can be provisioned with all essential tools, configurations, and services required for my work across **AEM, Java, Python, microservices, cloud platforms, and data/ML projects**.

 ## 🚀 Initial Setup on a Fresh Mac